mahmoodhamdi/daily_challenge/README.md

 [Find Common Characters](https://leetcode.com/problems/find-common-characters/description/)

-Given a string array words, return an array of all characters that show up in all strings within the words (including duplicates).
+Given a string array `words`, return an array of all characters that show up in all strings within the `words` (including duplicates).
 You may return the answer in any order.

 **Example 1:**